vincenzodibiaggio/testable-drupal/README.md

 #### Run suite

-1. Just launch the test:
+1. Just run the test:
 (if you respect the order of filenames you will create nodes and make other test on it... otherwise you will test a failure :D )
 ```
     cd vendor/vincenzodibiaggio/testable-drupal/jsTests